giellalt/lang-slh/src-fst-morphology-affixes-propernouns.lexc.md

 Proper noun inflection
-The Southern Lushootseed language proper nouns inflect in the same cases as regular nouns, but perhaps with a colon (':') as separator.
+The Southern Lushootseed language proper nouns inflect in the same cases as common nouns, but perhaps with a colon (':') as separator.CHECKME 2025-07-18

 * * *